 - Poor wiring

-The final piece of advice on our list of regular maintenance for UPS systems is to run regular tests.
+The final piece of advice on our list of regular maintenance for data center UPS systems is to run regular tests.
 There’s no better way to spot a potential issue and make sure everything is running properly than running a test.
 Keeping tabs on each piece of equipment and making sure it serves its purpose can only improve faster downtime.